Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Apply a cold or ice pack wrapped in a thin cloth to help reduce swelling and pain (10 minutes on and 10 minutes off for a total of 30 to 60 minutes).

-If the sting occurs on an arm or leg, keep the arm or leg raised to help reduce swelling.
+If the sting happens on an arm or leg, keep the arm or leg raised to help reduce swelling.

 To help reduce the pain and itching, consider the following: